zvonicek/ImageSlideshow/README.md

 ### Full Screen view

 As seen on sample image and example project, you may also use full-scren view.
-For now there is a need to present the controller manually.
+The controller can be presented manually as seen on the example.

 ```swift
 var transitionDelegate: ZoomAnimatedTransitioningDelegate?